-- On impactwrestling.com and TNA's YouTube channel, Ethan just started up a talk video segment with a fireplace set called EC3 Fireside Chat.
+- On impactwrestling.com and TNA's YouTube channel, Ethan started up a talk video segment with a fireplace set called EC3 Fireside Chat.
 His first episode?
 Why wrestling is stupid.
-Given the fallout from recent Twitter comments by Ultimate Fighting Championship president Dana White regarding the price of UFC shows vs. WWE specials, this was the lowest hanging fruit at the time to get a rise out of wrestling fans.
+Given the fallout from Twitter comments Ultimate Fighting Championship president Dana White had floating around at the time regarding the price of UFC shows vs. WWE specials, this was the lowest hanging fruit available to get a rise out of wrestling fans.
 Look in the comment section, it simply works too well.

 - Underwear of Power: Glistening with diamonds at that.

 - Unrelated Brothers: Unrelated nephew and aunt in his case; he's not really a member of the Carter family, just the Ethan character.

 - Wild Card: Became this in 2017 with the switch from TNA to GFW, though it was initially portrayed as a straightforward FaceHeel Turn.
 He hated the new management for looking past his accomplishments or Carter pedigree in their loudly-proclaimed quest to "make Impact great", but also didn't take kindly to members of the AAA roster coming in and declaring their supremacy.
 Because of this, he's gone from whipping James Storm with a leather belt to rescuing Storm from getting his head bashed in with a beer bottle in a fairly short time span.